rafaelfiume/Salume/README.md

 * $DATABASE_RELEASE_URL is optional, but recommended.
 Specify a value to it to run db scripts in the release environment (staging, prod).

 #### Travis / Heroku
-* $DATABASE_URL is mandatory and points to the database.
-It must be set since there's no default value.
 * $PROFILE is mandatory (valid values are: 'dev', 'staging', 'prod').
 * $PORT is mandatory for 'staging' and 'prod' profiles, but set by Heroku.
 When necessary $PORT can be specified using --PORT=8081, for instance.